 - Remove a tumor or other abnormality along the surface of the brain or in the brain tissue itself.

 You have spent some time in the intensive care unit and some more time in a regular hospital room.
 You may be taking new medicines.

 What to Expect at Home

-You will probably notice itchiness, pain, burning, and numbness along your surgical incision.
-You may hear a clicking sound where the bone is slowly re-attaching.
+You'll probably notice itchiness, pain, burning, and numbness along your incision.
+You may hear a clicking sound where the bone is slowly reattaching.
 Complete healing of the bone may take 6 to 12 months.

 You may have headaches.
 You may notice this more with deep breathing, coughing, or being active.
 You may have less energy when you get home.
 This may last for several months.

-Take only the pain relievers your doctor or nurse recommends.
-Aspirin, ibuprofen (Motrin), and some other drugs you may buy at the store may cause bleeding.
+Take only the pain relievers your provider recommends.
+Aspirin, ibuprofen (Motrin), and some other medicines you may buy at the store may cause bleeding.

 - Use hand railings when you are on stairways.

 - DO NOT lift more than 20 pounds (9 kg) for the first 2 months.

 - Try not to bend over from your waist.
 It puts pressure on your head.
 Bend with your knees instead.